VOLUNTEER COMMUNITY SERVICE DAY

-Volunteers are encouraged to join us to work in the habitat on the 2nd Saturday of each month from the hours of 9:00 AM until 11:00 PM.
+Volunteers are encouraged to work in the habitat with us on the 2nd Saturday of each month from the hours 9:00 am to 11:00 am.

 Make sure to wear closed-toed shoes.
-Gloves and tools will be provided.
+Bring your own work gloves.
+Tools will be provided.
 You may want to wear a hat, sunglasses, sunscreen, and long sleeves/pants for protection.
-Bring a water bottle so that you stay hydrated throughout the day.
+Bring a water bottle so that you stay hydrated for the 2 hours of volunteering.
+We have a water refill station onsite for your convenience.
 Safety is important.
 We appreciate your time!

 Please note that volunteers must be 14 years of age or older.
 Persons under 14 years of age must be accompanied by a responsible adult.
-All volunteers are required to sign an application and hold harmless form.
-If you have any questions, please contact the office at (714) 842-4772 between the hours of 8 am and 1 pm, Mondays thru Friday.
+All volunteers are required to complete and sign an application.
+You may start the process now by filling in the on-line Volunteer Application and bring the completed application with you.
+Or you may complete an application the day of the event.

-You may bring the completed application to the SNC office, or email it to firstname.lastname@example.org.
+You may bring the completed application when you arrive, or email it to firstname.lastname@example.org.
 We look forward to meeting you and appreciate your interest in helping us provide nature education and encourage stewardship in this very urbanized part of Southern California.

 We greatly appreciate the energy and enthusiasm of our youth.